-Charges and operating expenses relating to investment contracts without participating feature are recognised in the profit and loss account.
-The same is true of revenues acquired, which are spread over the estimated term of the contract.
+Charges and operating expenses relating to investment contracts without profit sharing are recognised in the profit and loss account.
+The same applies to earned income, spread over the estimated duration of the contract.

 For unit-linked contracts, at the inventory date, the commitments related to those contracts are valued at the realisable value of the underlying reference assets at that date.